Free Guide

 Aggressive discounting and influencer deals

 Korean medical advertising law prohibits testimonial-based influencer marketing, but enforcement is limited.
-Investigative reporting has documented contracts requiring foreign influencers to create promotional social media content before final surgical results were known, with required positive framing and confidentiality clauses barring disclosure of the sponsored nature.
+Investigative reporting has documented contracts requiring foreign influencers to create promotional social media content before final surgical results were known, with required positive framing and confidentiality clauses barring disclosure of the sponsored nature (Al Jazeera, December 2024).

 Clinics with problematic local Korean reputations disproportionately invest in English-language marketing, precisely because the information asymmetry is largest there.